Restorative Care, Range of Motion, and Independence

 Bladder, bowel, and self-care programs

-When two answers both seem kind, choose the one that is kind and restorative.
-Encourage the resident to do what they safely can, assist with the part they cannot, and report any new barrier.
+Do not restrict fluids to cut down on toileting unless the care plan documents a medical fluid restriction — limiting fluids causes dehydration, constipation, and urinary tract infection.
+When two answers both seem kind, choose the one that is kind and restorative: let the resident do what they safely can, help only with the part they cannot, and report any new barrier.

 Test Your Knowledge

-A resident can brush her teeth if the CNA opens the toothpaste and gives step-by-step reminders.
+A resident can brush her own teeth if the CNA opens the toothpaste and gives step-by-step reminders.
 Which action best supports restorative care?

 A